santarini/serverToDo/README.md

 Successfully installed and got ESXi 6.0 running from White Toshiba Flash Drive.

-There is an internal USB 2.0 port.
+There is an internal USB 2.0 port where the USB should be moved to after all DIMM, CPU, and RAID has been configured.

+ESXi was installed using UEFI.

+HDDs are "PD".

+PDs need to be configured into "VDs".

+ESXi will recognize entire RAID arrays and not individual disks.

 ### Update 12/29/18